The Columbiana County Infirmary, for the aged and disabled indigent, was located in Columbiana County, Ohio.

 In November, the county passed a .7-mill levy for three years or $147,700 per year for operation of the nursing home at the county infirmary.
 9

-The first of many repair projects began in January 1963 when work began on painting the walls and correcting deficiencies in the men’s section of the county infirmary.
-16 Construction began on a new sewage plant in June.
+The first of many repair projects began in January 1963 when work started on painting the walls and correcting deficiencies in the men’s section of the county infirmary.
+16 Construction progressed on a new sewage plant in June.
 17

-In April, county commissioners sought $200,000 in federal Auxiliary Works Program funds for which the county would pay a matching amount of money for a new county infirmary.
+In April, county commissioners sought $200,000 in federal Auxiliary Works Program funds for which the county would pay an equal amount of money for a new county infirmary.
 It was approved, financed with an even split of federal (PVA) and county funds.
-Ground was broken on April 17, 1964 for a one-story, 40-unit nursing home.
+The ground was broken on April 17, 1964, for a one-story, 40-unit nursing home.
 6 8 9 The new facility, completed by Riley Construction of Alliance for $430,000 in mid-January 1965, was adjacent to the old county infirmary.
 8 The new building did not admit its first 20 residents until August 17 due to a lack of equipment.
 An open house was held in September.

 The new nursing home unit rose the number of residents in the county infirmary complex to 118 scattered between a male and female dormitory and two nursing buildings.
 6